Posted by admin

 3. GUEST BATHROOM / POWDER ROOM:

-- This bathroom is a two-fixture one, with only a Toilet and a Wash Basin.
+- Also called “1/2 bath” or “guest bath”, it usually refers to a two-fixture bathroom, with only a Toilet and a Wash Basin meant for guests.
 The minimum size of a powder room is 5’0″ x 5’0″.
-It is usually located close to the living/dining room to allow guests to use.
+It is usually located close to the living/dining room to allow easy access to guests.

 4. UTILITY BATHROOM: